apache/pekko-management/docs/src/main/paradox/pekko-management.md

 # Apache Pekko Management

-Pekko Management is the core module of the management utilities which provides a central HTTP endpoint for Akka management extensions.
+Pekko Management is the core module of the management utilities which provides a central HTTP endpoint for Pekko management extensions.

 ## Project Info